Anubhav Patnaik: Political career

-Patnaik was inspired by his parents life journey of unconditional and consistent effort for gradual evolution in the manner of living of his people.
-Biju Patnaik, former Chief Minister of Odisha, is his graven image politician.
-Resulting that he left his job and contested as MLA candidate to serve for the society and humanity.
+Patnaik was inspired by his parents' effort for gradual evolution in the manner of living of his people.
+Biju Patnaik, former Chief Minister of Odisha, is his political idol, inspiring him to leave his job and contest as the MLA candidate.
 In 2014 defeating Shri Soumya Ranjan Patnaik, he was elected as an MLA of Biju Janata Dal from Khandapada assembly constituency.

 He has been one of the four advisors to Biju Yuva Janata Dal, the Youth Wing of Biju Janata Dal.
 In 2019 he has been given charge as party’s state spokesperson by BJD.
 He was appointed as Advisor for the department of Electronics & Information Technology, Govt of Odisha, in the rank of Minister of State in 2019 and again reappointed in 2022.
 He is also secretary in charge of “Women Empowerment” for BJD from 2021.

 The vision of Patnaik is to make our society a developed one, initiating from his own Khandapada Constituency with his slogan “Asa Gadhiba Shrestha Khandapada”.

 Outreach

 He has been invited by NASSCOM to share his experience as an MLA in areas of agriculture and digital technology.
 He has been invited by Tata Trusts to its School and Community Science Programme He served as a member of the board of governors at Xavier University Bhubaneswar, IIIT Bhubaneswar and a member of Odisha State Housing Board.
 He has attended the roadshow held by Odisha Govt in the run up to the third Make in Odisha Conclave.

-Patnaik has participated in the “Professional Fellows Program on Governance and Society, South and Central Asia” held in U.S. This was a project with the professionals and emerging leaders from India, Pakistan, Nepal and the U.S., which was sponsored by the U.S. Department of State and administered by World Learning.
-This exceptional program was designed for two way exchange of ideas, strategies, and best practices in legislative process and policymaking, while developing sustainable and enduring linkages with professional counterparts.
+Patnaik has participated in the “Professional Fellows Program on Governance and Society, South and Central Asia” held in U.S. This was a project that brought together professionals and emerging leaders from India, Pakistan, Nepal and the U.S., sponsored by the U.S. State Department and administered by World Learning.
+This program was designed for an exchange of ideas, strategies, and best practices in legislative process and policymaking, while developing sustainable and enduring linkages with professional counterparts.

-During the visit Patnaik was presented with Certificate of Achievement as Delegate from India, for the U.S. department of state’s ‘Legislative Fellows Program for South & Central Asia’.
+During the visit Patnaik was presented with Certificate of Achievement as Delegate from India, for the U.S. State Department’s ‘Legislative Fellows Program for South & Central Asia’.
 And also got recognized in the Ohio State Journal by Senator Yuko as a participant of this prestigious program.